Courting Your Horse

 The Grooming Test

-There are many times we wished we knew more about a horse before we made the purchase or mounted his back.
-During those moments we wonder if there were missed warning signs or whether the horse’s owner failed to disclose some important information.
-Examples of those difficult moments include: When we are out on the […]
+here are many times we wish we knew more about a horse before making the purchase or mounting his back.
+During those moments, we wonder if there were missed warning signs or if the horse’s owner failed to disclose some important information.
+Examples of these difficult moments include: As we attempt to sort through the […]

 Read More